GhostOtter79/CMPG-323-IOT-Device-Management/README.md

 If you try to login and can't remember your password there is a "Forgot your password?" hyperling which will take you to the "Forgot your password?" page.
 To reset your password follow these steps:
 1. Fill in the details asked.
 2. Click on the blue "Reset Password" button.

-If you try to login and can't remember your password there is a "Forgot your password